ovh/docs/pages/platform/metrics/use-tsql/guide.en-gb.md

 ### Metrics values operators

 Sometimes, we just want to update our series values (adding 2, checking the values with a threshold, rounded the value, compute a rate, and so on).
-In TSQL, we have a large variety of Time series operator available than can be applied directly on a series result.
+In TSL, we have a large variety of Time series operator available than can be applied directly on a series result.

-This can be done using the tsql **window** method.
+This can be done using the TSL **window** method.

 The **window** method expects

 * At least a **window function** to use: can be one of **max, mean, min, first, last, sum, delta, stddev, stdvar, join, median, count, and** or **or**.
-TSQL expects the window function to be set as an ident field.
+TSL expects the window function to be set as an ident field.
 * A single duration time window to compute the **over_time** method on for **Prometheus** or **Warp10**.
-* **Warp10** MAP frame supports two parameters as TSQL window function a [pre and/or post](http://www.warp10.io/reference/frameworks/framework-map/){.external} parameter.
+* **Warp10** MAP frame supports two parameters as TSL window function a [pre and/or post](http://www.warp10.io/reference/frameworks/framework-map/){.external} parameter.
 The **pre** and **post** parameters can be a number of points to compute the window on, or a duration if the series was sampled before.

 As Warp 10 is more flexible, you can either specify a duration or a number of points to apply on with the [pre and/or post](http://www.warp10.io/reference/frameworks/framework-map/){.external} parameter.